-Sped-up country music and on-stage performance advice drive the band's first No. 1 single.
-It's off their self-titled 1984 debut album and captures comparable vibes as some of Rodney Crowell's similarly-paced material from the same decade.
+Sped-up, boogie-woogie country music and on-stage performance advice drive the band's first No. 1 single.
+It's off the group's self-titled 1984 debut album and captures comparable vibes as some of Rodney Crowell's similarly-paced material from the same decade.

 8. "Betty's Bein' Bad"

-More rockabilly than country, this song about the town hell raiser displays the band's rock chops--even if the horn accompaniment hasn't aged gracefully.
-Per wikipedia, it was written by songwriting great Marshall Chapman.
+More rockabilly than country, this song about the town hell raiser displays the band's rougher edges—complete with horn accompaniment that could've been lifted from a Hank Williams Jr. jam.
+It was written by songwriting renegade Marshall Chapman.

 7. "The Boys and Me"

-This fun, boot-scooting example of '90s country energy is all about a night of debauchery in a little town, spent alongside your best friends.
-It's one of the best songs to result from the band's longstanding work relationship with songwriter Mac McAnally.
-For more high-energy pop-country, listen to "When Love Comes Callin," "I Don't Believe in Goodbye," "My Baby's Gone," "Trouble on the Line," "Puttin' the Dark Back Into the Night" and "Hard to Say."
+This fun, boot-scooting example of '90s country lightning is all about a night of debauchery in a little town, spent alongside your best friends.
+It's among the best songs to result from the band's longstanding work relationship with songwriter Mac McAnally.

 6. "The Dirt Road"

-This slice of small-town wisdom about living at the proper pace suggests taking the rougher, proven path instead of the paved, smooth road to success, giving the Nitty Gritty Dirt Band-esque tune more lyrical depth than the typical dirt road anthem.
+This slice of small-town wisdom about living at the proper pace suggests taking the uncertain yet honorable path instead of the paved, smooth road to success, giving the Nitty Gritty Dirt Band-esque tune more lyrical depth than the typical dirt road anthem.

 5. "The Walk"

 4. "Thank God For You"

-The band took this catchy blend of country, pop and gospel choir vibes from its Outskirts of Town album to the number one spot on the Billboard Hot Country Singles chart.
+The band took this catchy blend of country, pop and gospel choir vibes from its the 1993 album Outskirts of Town to the No. 1 spot on the Billboard Hot Country Singles chart.
 Again, it's an example of the group's mastery of incorporating disparate styles in a way that was easy for radio listeners to digest.